Mastering personal goal setting

 5️⃣ Determine what you are able and willing to sacrifice

-Big goals often take a lot of time, energy, focus, or money, which might mean giving up some things you enjoy or value.
+Goals often take a lot of time, energy, focus, or money, which might mean giving up some things you enjoy or value.
 You can only spend your resources once, so you’ll need to decide where to focus them.
 You may also face physical or emotional challenges along the way.
+Take some time to explore what achieving the goal will really require.
+For example, break the process down into smaller steps, look for practical advice in books, articles, or podcasts on what others have done, or talk to people who’ve successfully navigated the process.
+It’s important to know exactly what you’re saying “yes” to so you can make an informed decision and commit with full awareness of the effort and sacrifices it may involve.

-Ask yourself how much you really want to achieve this goal.
+Ask yourself how much you really want to achieve this goal, and if you’re able and willing to do what it takes to make it happen.
 The stronger your inner drive—what motivates you from within—the more likely you are to stick with the sacrifices needed to reach it.

 Consider questions like these: